-Hand-feeding your horse will make him mouthy, disrespectful, and dangerous!
+Hand-feeding your horse treats will make him mouthy, disrespectful, and dangerous!

-Another common misconception is that treats used during training disrupt learning and offer no benefit.
+Another common misconception is that hand-feeding treats to horses during training disrupt learning and offer no benefit.
 However, science disproves this theory and confirms the use of systematically delivered food to accelerate learning, boost cognitive function, enhance memory, and increase retention of information.

 Food is an effective motivator because it’s a primary reinforcer—something that your horse naturally likes and wants.
 It can be used to teach any behavior your horse is willing and able to perform on the ground or under saddle, such as traveling in a relaxed frame, staying focused, accepting clippers, loading onto a trailer or fetching a ball.